-Do you have a favorite old barn drawing in your reference clippings that you like?
+Do you have an old barn drawing in your reference clippings that is a favorite for you?

-I did this barn drawing (below) from memory, I saw it when we went for a drive in the country one weekend.
-I arrived home and did a quick outline to remind me of its simplicity.
+I was quite elated when I did the following old barn drawing from memory because that's something I never thought I'd be able to do, let alone be able to illustrate a barn!
+I saw a dilapidated barn when we went for a drive in the country one weekend so as soon as I arrived home, I sketched out a quick outline to remind me of its simplicity and character.

-The barn was sitting on an empty block of land and it resembled a sad reminder of days long gone.
-A little bit more character was added to the picture with the way the doors were hanging from their hinges.
+This barn was sitting on an empty block of land and it resembled a sad reminder of days long gone.
+A little bit more of a story was added to the overall picture by the way the doors were hanging from their hinges.

-I was driving so I had no time to note how many boards were between the top of the doors and the roof of the shed -- I could have used this information to help me achieve a better perspective.
+I was driving so I had no time to note how many boards were between the top of the doors and the roof of the shed -- I could have used this information to help me achieve better proportions.

 To help you create the image you have in mind, keep going over the lines until they feel and look right to you.